What's new for Hot Chocolate 13

 }

-The GraphQL cache-control header will collect the allowed amount of time the response is cachable and exposes this as a cache-control header which consequently can be used by CDNs or browsers to cache the result.
+The GraphQL cache-control header will collect the allowed amount of time the response is cacheable and exposes this as a cache-control header which consequently can be used by CDNs or browsers to cache the result.

 Null Values